 Update 06/04/2020: Small Business Grants and Retail, Hospitality and Leisure Grants are now being paid to eligible businesses and organisations by Gosport Borough Council.
 As at 04/04/2020 businesses in Gosport have been given a total of more than £2.6m in grants, to help them through the coronavirus emergency.
 See related content below for more details about the eligibility criteria and the grant payment process.

-This new government funded Coronavirus (Covid-19) related grant is aimed at those Gosport based small businesses and other organisations with proportionally high property related fixed costs that are not eligible for, or have not already been paid, the Small Business Grant or the Retail, Leisure and Hospitality Grant.
+This government funded Coronavirus (Covid-19) related grant was aimed at those Gosport based small businesses and other organisations with proportionally high property related fixed costs that were not eligible for, or had not already been paid, the Small Business Grant or the Retail, Leisure and Hospitality Grant.
 Home based businesses were also potentially eligible.

-As part of our discretion we will then prioritise payments to small businesses and other organisations according to local economic need.
-In summary, as a result we are targeting the following:
+As part of our discretion we then prioritised payments to other Gosport based small businesses and other organisations according to local economic need.
+In summary, as a result we targeted the following:

-These Government funded grants are being implemented via Local Authorities and the business rates system.
-They are as follows:
+The following Government funded grants were implemented via Local Authorities and the business rates system:

-RHL businesses in the eligible sectors will also qualify for a business rates payment holiday during the 2020/21 financial year.
+RHL businesses in the eligible sectors also qualified for a business rates payment holiday during the 2020/21 financial year.

 The Solent LEP’s ‘Pay it Forward’ fund is seeking projects that can demonstrate how they will help a business cope with current challenging trading conditions.
 There is a maximum pledge of up to £2,000 per micro business (fewer than 10 staff) and up to £5,000 per small business (fewer than 50 staff) available, contributing up to 50% towards the total target.
 For more details please see the Solent LEP website.

 This Loan Fund has been shaped to provide two routes to funding for local limited companies: